 Advancement to Major/Admission

-Interested students must meet with an academic advisor to determine eligibility for the accelerated master's degree.
+Interested students must meet with an academic advisor to determine eligibility for the accelerated graduate degree.
 This program is available to LACUSL students with language specializations in either French or Spanish.

 The accelerated LACUSL BA/TIS MA program is open to students who have: